Ryan11c/mathify/README.md

 ---

-* Use the built-in calculators for topics such as Linear Algebra, Calculus, and more:
+* Built-in calculators:
 <img src="https://github.com/user-attachments/assets/0e7b88db-bea7-4555-9cfc-5a007262f3a8">

 ## Future Improvements
 * Better authentication such as google or email/phone validator.
 The issue right now is that any email can be used.
 In future versions, I hope to implement a email or phone validator so the email used is legitimate.
-* Using APIs like Chart.js or D3.js to create interactive graphs for mathematical functions or datasets.
 * More calculators such as matrix multiplication, inverse, determinant, and more.
 Can also include other math subjects such as discrete math, algebra, and geometry.
 * Better comment section.
 In this current version, the comment section is pretty simple only being able to reply to a dicussion post.
 Some improvements can be comment likes/replies and filtration system.

-## This project was very fun to make!
+### This project was very fun to make!
 I hope you guys enjoy it too